drupal-composer/drupal-project/README.md

 Drupal officially recommends using drupal/recommended-project.
 As it matures, drupal/recommended-project is likely to eventually replace drupal-composer/drupal-project.

 Whichever project template you choose, you’ll have a great experience out of the box.
-See [this change record](https://www.drupal.org/node/3082474) and https://github.com/drupal-composer/drupal-project/pull/550 for additional information and discussion.
+See [this change record](https://www.drupal.org/node/3082474) and [this discussion](https://github.com/drupal-composer/drupal-project/pull/550) for additional information.

 ### Should I commit the contrib modules I download?